ethompsy/wakeify/README.md

 ### Spotify Player
 Install [spotify_player](https://github.com/aome510/spotify-player) using the [daemon option](https://github.com/aome510/spotify-player?tab=readme-ov-file#daemon).
 The instructions are a bit confusing so you can take my word for it and run:

- `cargo install spotify_player --features daemon,rodio-backend,sixel --locked`
+ `cargo install spotify_player --features daemon,rodio-backend --locked`